elchuzade/gender_voice_recognition/README.md

 conda --version
 ```

-If the code above returns some version you are good to go otherwise follow the link below to install anaconda:
+If the code above returns some version you are good to go, otherwise follow the link below to install anaconda:
 https://www.anaconda.com/distribution/

 After the anaconda installation is complete, open the terminal and follow with the required packages installation